Yosef-ft/Credit_Risk_Model/README.md

 - Credit Scoring Model: Develop a model that converts the risk probability estimates into a credit score for each user.

-Loan Amount and Duration Prediction: Create a model that predicts the optimal loan amount and duration based on the user’s credit score and risk profile.

-## Project Structure

 ## Getting Started
 ### Prerequisites